prestonlau/prestonlau.github.io/_libraries/maps.md

 ---
 title: Maps & Location SDK
-description: OMH Maps is an Android client library that makes it easy to integrate maps on both Google Mobile Services (GMS) and non-GMS devices.
-It eliminates the need for separate codebases for different Android builds.
+description: OMH Maps is a client library that makes it easy to integrate maps on all types of devices, running different OS platforms.
+It eliminates the need for separate codebases for different app builds.
 date: 2018-11-18T12:33:46+10:00
 weight: 20
 github_url: https://www.github.com/openmobilehub/omh-maps